littleosbook/littleosbook/output.md

 itself.

-To set the cursor at row one, column zero (position `80 = 0x0050`), one would use the following assembly instructions:
+To set the cursor at row one, column zero (position `80 = 0x0050`), one would use the following assembly code instructions:

 ~~~ {.nasm}
     out 0x3D4, 14      ; 14 tells the framebuffer to expect the highest 8 bits of the position